-This article was last updated Mar 31, 2013, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 31, 2013.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Checked baggage fees are annoying and add up quickly on United, at $50 per roundtrip for each person.
 That’s why a lot of us sign up for the United℠ Explorer Card which offers the first checked bag free for yourself and one other person traveling in the same reservation.